17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 As you can see in the chart below, the EOS token price has grown considerably since its ICO launch.
 In fact, it is one of the few cryptocurrencies which was least affected by the market crash which happened in 2018.

-With the platform launch planned in 2018, EOS is undoubtedly one of the top cryptocurrencies for 2018.
+All things considered, EOS is undoubtedly one of the top cryptocurrencies for 2020.

 Cardano was created by Charles Hoskinson, Ethereum’s co-founder, in September 2017.
 Like Ethereum, Cardano has also been developed as a platform for decentralized apps and smart contracts.